DF-31

 The Dong Feng 31 (东风-31 (東風-31, East Wind-31); NATO reporting name CSS-10) is a third-generation long-range, road-mobile, three stage, solid-fuel rocket intercontinental ballistic missile (ICBM) in the Dongfeng missile series developed by the People's Republic of China.
 It is designed to carry a single 1-megaton thermonuclear weapon.
 It is a land-based variant of the submarine-launched JL-2.
-It is operated by the Second Artillery Corps (SAC) which, in 2009, was estimated to have under 15 DF-31 missiles and under 15 DF-31A missiles in inventory.
+It is operated by the People's Liberation Army Rocket Force (PLARF).
+In 2009, the Chinese inventory was estimated as under 15 DF-31 missiles and under 15 DF-31A missiles.
 US Air Force National Air and Space Intelligence Center estimates that as of June 2017, five to ten Mod 1 and over fifteen Mod 2 launchers were operationally deployed.

 History

 The PRC began developing the DF-31 ICBM in January 1985.
-ARMT (then called the 4th Aerospace Academy) was appointed as the main contractor while the research arm of the Second Artillery Corps provided contributing support.
+ARMT (then called the 4th Aerospace Academy) was appointed as the main contractor while the research arm of the Second Artillery Corps (SAC) which, provided contributing support.
 The land-based variant of the JL-2 was originally called the DF-23 but was changed later on to the DF-31 because of a change in operational requirements.
 In 1999, the missile was first displayed publicly at the National Day Parade.
 On August 2, 1999, the Chinese state news media reported the successful test of the DF-31.
 The third test flight of the missile occurred on November 4, 2000; the second test flight had taken place earlier that year.
 Operational deployment of the missiles reportedly began in 2006.
 In 2009, US Air Force Intelligence reported that under 15 DF-31 missiles had been deployed.